anpham6/squared-functions/README.md

 ]
 ```

-If you are having replacement errors (useOriginalHtmlPage=true) then adding an id will usually be able to locate the element (data-chrome-id="111-111-111").
+The current state of the DOM is sent to the server including any updates made with JavaScript. (useOriginalHtmlPage=false)

-NOTE: The current state of the DOM (useOriginalHtmlPage=false) is sent to the server including any updates made with JavaScript. (removeInlineStyles)
+NOTE: If you are having replacement errors (useOriginalHtmlPage=true) then adding an id will usually be sufficient in locating the element. (data-chrome-id="111-111-111")

 ### Cloud storage